atampy25/simple-mod-framework/docs/Making a Mod.md

   "name": "Your First Mod",
   "description": "Extremely good description", "authors": ["YourNameOrUserName"],
-  "contentFolder": "content",
+  "contentFolders": ["content"],
   "frameworkVersion": "1.5.8"
 }
 ```

 Most of those fields are self-explanatory.
 There are other optional fields documented in, as well as more explanation of these ones in, [Manifest](Manifest.md).

-Notice how `contentFolder` has been set to `content`.
+Notice how `contentFolders` has been set to `["content"]`.
 This is the name of the folder where most of your mod's files will be.
-Create a folder called `content` (or change the value of `contentFolder` to whatever you want and name a new folder that).
+Create a folder called `content` (or change the value of `contentFolders` to whatever you want and name a new folder that).

 ## Adding some content